kworkflow/kworkflow/documentation/man/features/deploy.rst

 \--local:
-  Deploy the Kernel image and modules in the host machine, you will need root access. :code:`kw deploy \--local` should not be executed with sudo or root.
+  Deploy the Kernel image and modules in the host machine, you will need root access. ``kw deploy --local`` should not be executed with sudo or root.

 \--vm: